lelanceflamer/lelanceflamer/README.md

-Click raw button of this file and see everything in this file.
+Click raw or the "<>" button of this file and see everything in this file.

 <!---
 LlFPrograms is Le lance Flamer.
 Bye!
 (I used the defaut thing of Github and what? )